-Note 3: Following ASCO-CAP guidelines, a 2+ (equivocal) finding by immunohistochemistry (IHC) should result in additional testing with ISH to determine gene copy number.
+Note 4: Following ASCO-CAP guidelines, a 2+ (equivocal) finding by immunohistochemistry (IHC) should result in additional testing with ISH to determine gene copy number.

-Note 4: Any type of ISH test (e.g., FISH, CISH, SISH) can be used to code this data item.
-The same test should be used to code all the HER2 ISH data items.
+Note 5: Any type of ISH test (e.g., FISH, CISH, SISH) can be used to code this data item.
+Code this data item using the same report used to record HER2 ISH Summary [NAACCR Data Item #3854].

-Note 5: A HER2 ISH test may be called "ERBB2."
+Note 6: A HER2 ISH test may be called "ERBB2."
 ERBB2 is the standard symbol for the gene 'erb-b2 receptor tyrosine kinase 2.'
 An IHC test identifies the protein expressed by the gene, and an ISH test identifies the gene itself.

-Note 6: If the test results are presented to the hundredth decimal, ignore the hundredth decimal.
+Note 7: If the test results are presented to the hundredth decimal, ignore the hundredth decimal.
 Do NOT round.